Why it matters for patients

 What ECPC adds

 ECPC organises an awareness month each year to remember the people affected by bladder cancer and those who have died from the illness.
-This year, for the very first time, we are proudly joining the campaign of our member organisation the World Bladder Cancer Patient Coalition.
+This year, we are again proudly joining the campaign of our member organisation the World Bladder Cancer Patient Coalition.
 We aim to highlight the facts, promote awareness of the symptoms and call for more investment in research.
-Through a range of different activities, including organising a webinar to share information and guidelines on how to get involved and use the materials produced, we have brought people together under one goal.

 Through a range of tools developed, including a social media kit including the branded picture frame, and infographics, patient organisations and individuals can get involved and do their bit for bladder cancer in their own way.
 We welcome everyone to join us in our activities and help us make the voice of bladder cancer patients heard!